jvaleskadevs/erc1155-token-bound-account/README.md

 ```
 npx hardhat run scripts/deployNFTs.ts
 ```
-It deploys an ERC-721 NFT contract too, we will be minting some of these NFTs to test our ERC-1155 Token Bounded Account.
+It will deploy an ERC-721 NFT contract too, we will be minting some of these NFTs to test our ERC-1155 Token Bounded Account.

 ## Minting the ERC-1155 tokens to bound accounts to
 First, we need to mint the ERC-1155 tokens to bound our smart accounts to them.